 Move about throughout the day

-The healthy body can only tolerate staying in one position for relatively short periods of time.
-You may have already noticed this when sitting on an airplane, at your desk or at a movie theater becomes uncomfortable after just a short time.
+A healthy body can only tolerate staying in one position for relatively short periods of time.
+You may have already noticed this when sitting on an airplane, at your desk, or at a movie theater becomes uncomfortable after just a short time.
 Even if you are sitting with correct posture, holding the same position slowly takes the elasticity out of the tissues, and stress builds up and causes discomfort.
-See Good Posture Helps Reduce Back Pain.

 - Stretch your hamstrings twice each day.
 To help you remember to do this on a regular basis, link the stretching to a part of your daily routine, such as when you brush your teeth in the morning and evening, or when you first get to work and before you head home.
 Flexible hamstrings will significantly reduce the stress on your lower back.